mojaloop/contrib-rancher-scaler-tool/readme.md

 1. How can we specify the `rancher-scaler.config.js` at runtime?
 1. Add nice logging in with `@mojaloop/central-services-logging` library
 1. Slack notification to alert when:
     - scale down is about to happen
     - scale up succeeded
     - bootstrap steps failed
 1. Unit Tests
 1. Better cli interface (right now it's all ENV vars)
+1. Add tests to ci/cd pipeline
+1. Properly compile ts in `docker build` (we are currently using `ts-node`)